Cassiopea andromeda: Reproduction

-As a cnidarian, this jellyfish has an asexual and sexual reproduction.
+As a cnidarian, this jellyfish employs both asexual and sexual reproduction.
 It reproduces by budding when it is in a polyp form.
 When it is in a medusa form, it reproduces sexually.
 The medusa female produces the eggs and keeps them.
-As the male produces the sperm and releases them in the water, the female uses its tentacles to bring the sperm to fertilize its eggs.
+As the male produces sperm and releases it into the water, the female uses its tentacles to capture the sperm to fertilize its eggs.

 Size

 This jellyfish can measure a maximum of 30.0 cm wide.

 Interactions with humans

 The species can deliver a painful sting.
 Symptoms include mild pain, rash, and swelling.